eduardlio/learn-js-through-web/readme.md

 on autopilot the whole time.

-- That may have been helping me.
+- That may have BEEn helping me.
 - And now we're not!